GTA 6 Wildlife & Animals: From Alligators to Flamingos, Leonida Is Teeming With Life

 Arguments Against

-- GTA is an urban crime game — hunting can feel off-topic
+- GTA is an urban crime game, and hunting can feel off-topic

-- The modern setting makes hunting more culturally controversial than in a Western
+- The modern setting makes hunting more culturally loaded than a 1899 Western

-- Rockstar might want to focus resources on other systems
+- Rockstar might prioritize other systems with limited development time

 Species We’re Hoping to See in Leonida

-Real-world Florida is home to fascinating biodiversity.
+Real-world Florida hosts remarkable biodiversity.
 Here’s what could populate GTA 6:

 In the marshes and Everglades: